Minnesota Secretary Of State - Minnesota Election Facts Skip to main content

 The Office of the Minnesota Secretary of State does not count or store ballots.

 In Minnesota, all ballots are cast on paper.
-If someone is unable to mark their ballot with a pen, they are able to use a ballot-marking device at their polling place.
+If someone is unable to mark their ballot with a pen, they are able to use a ballot-marking device at their polling place or request assistance from an election judge.

 Ballots are stored and secured locally before, during, and after each election.